 - Noahs Ark

 Warm and friendly backstreet Marstons local 100 yards from Owen Street Shops.

 Reopened 30th July 2019 following a full refurbishment.
 Now a sports bar and grill selling 'cask and curry' operated by Mr. Chef.

 Reopened 15th August 2018 with weekly disco, karaoke, and live music acts.

 116 Horseley Road

-Former CAMRA National Pub of the Year which reopened in March 2013, following a refurbishment by Black Country Ales.
-It is an imposing Victorian hostelry with two distinct rooms warmed by open fires.
-There is a large yard at the rear with patio heaters and an outbuilding.
+A former CAMRA National Pub of the Year which reopened in 2013 following refurbishment by Black Country Ales.
+This imposing Victorian hostelry has two distinct rooms warmed by open fires, and a large yard at the rear with patio heaters and an outbuilding.
 There are seven changing guest beers plus the three Black Country Ales core beers and five traditional ciders.
-Cobs are available.
-It is a ten-minute walk from Great Bridge, which has frequent services to Dudley, West Bromwich and Birmingham.
+Cobs are served.
+Great Bridge is a 10-minute walk, which has frequent services to Dudley, West Bromwich and Birmingham.

 - Summerhill Social Club

 Family friendly Social club that is open from 8pm each evening during the week and lunchtime and evening Saturday and Sunday.
 Darts and Dominoes feature with Bingo Wednesday - Sunday evening a regular offering.

 - Tame Bridge